Brands Hatch: 1980s

 1984 saw the return of the European Formula Two Championship, the first visit since Jochen Rindt's win in 1967, which was also the last race for this category before being replaced by Formula 3000.
 23 September turned out to be very wet, with the original race lasting only 16 laps being stopped due to heavy rain.
 The remaining 31 laps were run later in the day, with Philippe Streiff in an AGS-BMW winning on aggregate from the Martini-BMW of Michel Ferté and Roberto Moreno in a Ralt-Honda.

 On 22 September 1985, Brands Hatch hosted the second British round of the World Endurance Championship in the form of the Brands Hatch 1000km.
 It was to be another Porsche benefit, which the Stuttgart cars taking a 1–2 finish; first was the 962C of Derek Bell and Hans-Joachim Stuck (who jointly took the driver's title) with the identical car of Jacky Ickx and Jochen Mass second – these two were the only cars to covered the full race distance of 238 laps.
 Five laps down in third was the Lancia-Martini LC2 of Bob Wollek/Mauro Baldi/Andrea de Cesaris.

 A fortnight later, for the second time in three years, Britain staged two Grands Prix in one season; in July, the British Grand Prix was held at Silverstone, but the loss of a race in New York City made a date available in Europe towards the end of the season.
 The management team led by John Webb made a bid for it and won the right to host the Grand Prix d’Europe on 6 October.
 It was fitting that Nigel Mansell should score his first Grand Prix on this occasion, at the wheel of a Williams-Honda FW10B, completing the 75 laps of the Grand Prix Circuit, at a speed of 125.795 mph from Ayrton Senna's Lotus-Renault 97T and teammate Keke Rosberg in the other Williams.
 Alain Prost brought his McLaren-TAG MP4/2B home in fourth, to win become the 1985 World Drivers' Championship.

 In October that year, rumours started to circulate regarding the future of Motor Circuit Developments; at the time the property of Eagle Star Holdings which had been sold to British American Tobacco.
 This caused some alarm as to the future of the circuits.
-Thanks to the efforts of John Webb, enter John Foulston!
-He was the Chairman of Atlantic Computers plc and a staunch enthusiast and Historic and Thundersports racer.
-His bid of £5.25m secured the future of Brands Hatch, Oulton Park and Snetterton for 'the foreseeable future'.
-Early in 1987, he added Cadwell Park to his fold which was now known as the Brands Hatch Leisure Group.
+Thanks to the efforts of John Webb, John Foulston, the then Chairman of Atlantic Computers plc and a staunch enthusiast of motorsport, secured the future of Brands Hatch, Oulton Park and Snetterton for 'the foreseeable future' in a £5.25m bid.
+Early in 1987, he added Cadwell Park to his fold, which came to be known as the Brands Hatch Leisure Group.